I got an email a couple weeks ago with the theme for this month’s travel link-up: the most interesting item you’ve found in a hotel.

 And not all good experiences inside these hostels, motels, Airbnb’s, friends’ apartments, either…

-What comes to mind is a certain “Hotel Beautiful 2” hostel tucked away in Rome: a four person shared room booked for me and my two friends in the hasty/naïve hope that no single traveler would book that last lonely spot… and the reality: a door made of card board, and a very large, male Italian roommate who loved airing his stained underwear over the only air vent.
+What comes to mind is a certain “Hotel Beautiful 2” hostel tucked away in Rome: a four person shared room booked for me and my two friends in the hasty/naïve hope that no single traveler would book that last lonely spot… and the reality: a door made of card board (apparently after being broken into a dozen times and choosing the top locksmith for getting new door locks, they had just decided to keep it open-style for the invaders), and a very large, male Italian roommate who loved airing his stained underwear over the only air vent.

 Okay, okay, okay you’re saying…I get it, so what have you found?